Industry Standard

 • Where can I buy gold in the Philippines?
 You can buy gold from jewelry districts such as Binondo, established jewelry stores, bullion sellers, pawnshops, and trusted online dealers.

 • Is Binondo a good place to buy gold?
-Many buyers visit Binondo because it is known for a wide selection of jewelry shops and competitive pricing.
+Many buyers visit Binondo because it is known for wide selection and competitive pricing.

 • What gold purity is best?
 It depends on your goal.
-24K is high purity, while 18K and 14K are more durable for everyday wear.
+24K is high purity, while 18K and 14K are more practical for everyday wear.

 • How do I know if gold is real?
 Check hallmarks, verify weight, request certificates, and use professional testing when needed.